9.6 Contamination, Delays, and Handoff Control

 Key Takeaways

-• Handoffs between sampling, testing, specimen curing, transport, and laboratory receipt should be deliberate and documented.
+• Handoffs between sampling, testing, curing, and lab receipt are the highest-risk moments and must be deliberate and documented.

 Protect the Spaces Between the Tests